infortrend-openstack/infortrend-cinder-manaul/README.rst

 To use the Infortrend Manila driver, the followings are required:

-- GS/GSe Family firmware version XXXX or higher
+- GS/GSe Family firmware version v73.1.0-4 and later.

-- Configure at least one channel for file using.
+- Configure at least one channel for shared file systems.

 Supported shared filesystems and operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~